drilonrecica/recica.dev/docs/audit.md

 - [x] `AUD-004` container hardening rollout:
   - Codex can fix the Dockerfiles
   - Developer should confirm the actual production platform is using these images and not a separate build path
-- `AUD-005` dependency/security updates:
+- [x] `AUD-005` dependency/security updates:
   - Codex can implement and verify the package updates
-  - Developer should control deployment timing and monitor post-release behavior
+  - Developer-owned deployment timing and post-release monitoring remain normal operational follow-through, not an open audit finding

 ## Residual Risks and Limitations